dreamcatcher-tech/network/website/nfas/NFAs/P01 Dreamcatcher/02 Funding.md

 1. Must firmly occupy a predefined legal vehicle definition to avoid being forced into one unwillingly
 1. Must be reusable by other projects on the Dreamcatcher as their investment mechanisms
 1. Allow the Articles and Governance to be published as an NFA to allow others to re-use this work.
+1. Guarantee investors ownership of their unspent money

 #### Should